33rd NSW Coastal Conference 2026

 The Conference

-The conference will be co-hosted by City of Newcastle and Australian Coastal Society and will be a week-long event which comprises of plenary sessions, concurrent sessions, panel discussions, pre-conference workshop, full day field trips, networking events and the Coastal Management Awards.
+The conference is a three-day event which comprises of plenary sessions, concurrent sessions, discussions, field trips (addressing some of the local coastal, estuary and marine management issues), networking events and the Annual NSW Coastal Management Awards.

 NSW Coastal Conference Papers and Presentations